ProfCrunk/week-1-homework/README.md

 N/A

 ## Usage
 To see the alt text additions without a screen reader, use Chrome dev tools by pressing command+option+I (MacOS) or control+shift+I (windows).
-You can also doubleclick on the front page, and then press the inspect command, to open dev tools.
-[See screenshot here.](./assets/Screenshot copy.png)
+You can also doubleclick on the front page, and then press the inspect command, to open dev tools. [see here](./assets/images/Screenshot2.png)

 ## Credits
 Because the background image is linked in the CSS here, the standard alt text designations in the html didn't work so I sourced code from [here](http://www.davidmacd.com/blog/alternate-text-for-css-background-images.html#:~:text=Summary&text=For%20ambient%20images%20that%20are,be%20used%20for%20information%20content.)
 It gave me the information necessary to create alt text in the html file for the background image.